Disney’s Iger: Marvel movies aren’t ‘less’ than Scorsese, Coppola classics

 - Asked to comment on the current feuds between American multinationals like the NBA and Apple with China, Iger said: “The biggest thing I’ve learned from that situation is that caution is imperative . . .
 I’m not going to be baited into taking a position at all.”

-- He revealed that “Mickey Mouse Through The Years” will be a category in the new Disney+ streaming service, which will launch November 12.
+- He revealed that “Mickey Mouse Through The Years” will be a category in the new Disney+ streaming service.

 - He’s not big on algorithms.
 “I spent two hours today, alone, playing with the Disney+ app and it seemed a little too algorithmically dependent,” Iger said.
 He explained that algorithms should be used to personalize video suggestions based on the user’s past selections, but not to calculate what people might like without their input.